 Learning in Year 5 this half term:

-Our topic combines a range of skills and subjects as we delve deep into the Middle Ages.
-There will be links to core subjects such as English, Maths and Science, as well as lots of history, geography and DT.
+Our topic combines a range of skills and subjects as we consider the human heart and the circulatory system.
+There will be links to all subjects.

 Meet Our Staff